-- a.
-Slowly lower the boom until the tip of the swingaway is on the ground and the pressure on the offset pin is relieved. - b.
+- Slowly lower the boom until the tip of the swingaway is on the ground and the pressure on the offset pin is relieved. - b.
 Remove the lock pin, two washers, and offset pin. - c.
 Slowly elevate and telescope the boom at the same time until the offset shaft takes the full load of the swingaway. - 3.
-To set the offset from thirty degrees (30°) to zero degrees (0°), perform the following:
+To set the offset from thirty degrees (30°) to zero degrees (0°), perform the following: - a.

-- a.
 Slowly lower the boom until the tip of the swingaway is on the ground and the offset pin can be installed. - b.
 Install the offset pin, two washers, and lock pin. - Raise the boom and operate as desired.

-Changing Boom Extension From Telescoping Type to Fixed Type
+Changing Boom Extension Type